BWindey/DodonaCLI-C/libraries/WiTUI/README.md

 This key can be modified by the programmer.

+## Current restrictions
+This is a list of things that don't have to be completed before calling this working, but are things I would like to implement:

 ## Aditional notes
 - There is a potential for better performance by only redrawing parts of the screen that have changed.